mincong-h/jimi-cli/docs/real-estate.md

 * Historical price evolution in the neighborhood
 * Potential rental yields if relevant

-### Technical Dimension
+### Property Characteristics

 **Definition:** Assessment of the property's structural integrity and technical specifications.
+The physical attributes of the house, including its size, layout, and features.

 **Interest:** Evaluates maintenance requirements and potential renovation costs.
+Ensures the house meets your practical needs and aligns with market expectations for resale.

-Information from listings: DPE rating, construction year, recent renovations, materials used.
+Information from listings:

+* DPE rating
+* Construction year
+* Recent renovations
+* Materials used
+* Total living area (in square meters).
+* Number and type of rooms (bedrooms, bathrooms, living spaces).
+* Floor plan details (layout and orientation).
+* Outdoor space (garden, balcony, terrace).
+* Year of construction and building materials.
+* Recent renovations or updates.

 Additional required information: